-- Taxes increased approximately \$520,000 due to increase in millage of 0.5 mils for operations and assessed value growth of 9.6% - The increase in fees during year 2017 was related to an increase in impact fees of approximately \$270,000 related to growth. - Grant revenues were up due to reimbursements for salaries and overtime for Hurricane Matthew. - The special item in 2016 was a decrease in other post-employment benefit costs of \$5,425,872 that represented the Beaufort County Resolution 2015/7 to terminate healthcare benefits for retirees. - Loss on sale of assets represents the net book value of the old fleet of firetrucks sold and proceeds received. - Materials and service expenses were overall kept within budget. - Depreciation was up because of the new fleet of firetrucks being depreciated.
-The capital outlay for 2017 for the most part included completion of the maintenance facility and fire training tower, 5 F-150 trucks, station 38 pre-construction, station 35 and 33 additions and repairs, and various small equipment. - Interest expense reflected the payments scheduled for the bond outstanding.
+- Taxes increased approximately \$900,000 due to the increase of personnel expenses and an increase in assessed valuation. - The decrease in fees during year 2018 was related to a decrease in impact fees of approximately \$169,000. - Grant revenues were up due to reimbursements for salaries and overtime for Hurricanes Matthew and Irma, and a new Safer grant to fund new firefighters. - Personnel expenses are up due to the hiring of 15 new employees, and increases in benefits cost. - Materials and service expenses were overall kept within budget. - Depreciation was up because new maintenance facility, fire training tower, and 5 new trucks being depreciated.
+The capital outlay for 2018 for the most part included completion of the station 36, two new firetrucks, station 38 pre-construction, station additions and repairs, and various small equipment. - Interest expense reflected the payments scheduled for the bond outstanding.